superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 ## KGEs for relational data

 Because LLMs have trouble encoding intricate relation structures, their performance suffers when dealing with relational information.
 Creating a string representation of a node's connections tends to overload the LLM's input.
 Instead, their strength lies in processing more focused and specific textual information; LLMs are typically not trained to handle broad and diverse information within a single context.
-KGE algorithms, on the other hand, are specifically designed to handle relational data.
+KGE algorithms, on the other hand, are specifically designed to handle relational data, and can be further customized to fit the specific needs of many use cases.

 ---